 Centurion® Card from American Express cardholders enjoy stellar airline travel rewards, there's no question.
 But The Platinum Card® from American Express offers some equally lucrative rewards – and it's a bargain with its $550 annual fee as compared to the Centurion® Card’s $2,500 a year (Terms apply.
 See Rates and Fees).

-The Platinum Card® from American Express offers the opportunity to earn 60,000 points after you use your new card to make $5,000 in purchases in your first three months, worth up to $600 in travel when redeemed through American Express Travel.
+The Platinum Card® from American Express offers the opportunity to earn 75,000 points after you use your new card to make $5,000 in purchases in your first six months.

 The card also provides up to a $200 airline fee credit annually, which means you can check bags, purchase meals and more and have up to $200-worth of those purchases with a pre-selected airline refunded via statement credit.
 Oh, and those Centurion® lounges that serve high-end fare and cocktails at some airports?
 The Platinum Card® from American Express gets you same-level entry as part of your card member agreement.

 Centurion® Card members get access to the Amex FHR (Fine Hotels and Resorts) program, which gives noon check-in; breakfast for two, daily; room upgrades and more at thousands of properties worldwide.
 Guess what – if you're a Platinum® cardholder, you, too, have access to that service.